gmcastil/snoopy/README.md

 # Snoopy
-A Linux OS built from scratch for the Beagle Bone Black single board computer
+A Linux based operating system built from scratch for the Beagle Bone Black single board computer